Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

 Next, we demonstrate the applicability of our approach to biologically relevant samples, specifically a mouse kidney and a multilayer fibrous sample, to illustrate scenarios in which different DOF are required.
-The details of the sample preparation process can be found in the Methods section.
-We first captured images of the mouse kidney using the miniscope, as well as the hyperbolic and square metascopes, at axial positions of -100~\si{\micro\metre}, 0~\si{\micro\metre}, and 100~\si{\micro\metre}, and the results are shown in Figure~\ref{fig3}(c).
+The details of the sample preparation process can be found in the Materials and Methods section.
+We first captured images of the mouse kidney at axial positions of -100~\si{\micro\metre}, 0~\si{\micro\metre}, and 100~\si{\micro\metre}.
+The results are shown in Figure~\ref{fig3}c.
 For the miniscope, fine structural details are clearly resolved at the focal plane ($z = 0$~\si{\micro\metre}).
 However, as the imaging depth deviates from the focal plane, the image quality deteriorates rapidly.
 In contrast, the hyperbolic and square metascopes exhibit reduced clarity at the focal plane but preserve recognizable structural features over a broader axial range, with visible details maintained even at $z = \pm 100$~\si{\micro\metre}.
 This demonstrates an larger DOF for the metascope designs, which is beneficial for volumetric imaging applications.
-We also observed that the imaging quality of the hyperbolic metascope appears better than that of the square metascope.
-For the mouse kidney sample, the region of interest is located at the center, within a smaller FOV.
-In this case, spherical aberration\cite{liang2019high} plays an important role.
-The case in which field aberration becomes more significant, and where the square metascope demonstrates superior performance, will be discussed in a later section.
-Anyway, here we demonstrate the superiority of the metascope in terms of DOF compared to the miniscope.
+The EDOF metascope, although also exhibiting an improved DOF compared with the miniscope, suffers from low image contrast, making it less suitable for applications that require mid-range or high-resolution imaging across depth.
+Overall, these results highlight the substantially improved DOF of the metascope designs relative to the miniscope.